 There are so many different types of RV camping.
 In popular vacation destinations, one can often find an assortment of traditional camping sites, resorts, RV parks, and more.
-Within the same realm of RV site possibilities, there are also many types of free camping.
+Within the same realm of RV site possibilities, there are also many types of camping with no camping fees.
 These include boondocking in the wilderness, dry camping in Walmart lots and other parking lots, casino camping, and more.
-Beyond these free sites on public land and in parking lots, you will find another type of camping: camping with a host.
+Beyond these sites on public land and in parking lots, you will find another type of camping: camping with a host.

 While boondocking in the wild can be an adventure, staying at Harvest Host locations can provide unique experiences all their own.
 In addition to the variety types of host locations, each offers conveniently-accessed sites, beautiful and remote views, and the opportunity to meet new members of the community.

 Within the realm of Harvest Hosts camping, you will find many different types of hosts.
 These include wineries and vineyards, breweries and distilleries, farms and markets, museums and other attractions, and golf courses, which are offered with a membership upgrade.
 More specific host examples include dozens of vineyards in California’s wine country, alpaca farms across the Midwest, lavender farms in Washington, an automobile history museum in Pennsylvania, beautiful desert golf courses in the Southwest, a wonderful variety of breweries across the Northeast, and so much more.
 With 1200+ host locations to choose from, the variety is seemingly infinite, and each experience is like no other.

 At each of these different types of hosts, you will also find a plethora of different offerings.
 These can include wine tastings and tours, brewery tours, restaurant food, hay rides, markets, goods for sale, vegetable and fruit stands, petting zoos, u-pick fruits and veggies, live music, events, food trucks, and more.